packagePFIM/PFIM/README.md

 - **Custom Models**: support for user-defined analytical and ODE-based models
 - **Multiple optimization algorithms**: various optimization methods for discrete and continuous optimization (PGBO, PSO, Simplex, Fedorov-Wynn, multiplicative algorithm)

-The source code is modular, designed using a functional programming approach (via the package **purrr**) and R S7 object-oriented programming, which makes it easy to extend and customize models and algorithms.
+The source code is modular, designed using a functional programming approach (via the R package **purrr**) and R S7 object-oriented programming, which makes it easy to extend and customize models and algorithms.

 ---